Protect your Next.js API routes with middleware

 The middleware just forwards the request to the route, but the interesting part is the config variable.

-The properties matcher is an array of routes to apply the middleware on.
-It supports the wildcard syntax so you can match a group of routes.
+The properties matcher is an array of routes to apply the middleware.
+It supports the wildcard syntax, so you can match a group of routes.

-The syntax /api/users/:path* says: Apply the middleware on all the routes that starts with /api/users.
+The syntax /api/users/:path* says: Apply the middleware on all the routes starting with /api/users.
 It will match the routes like /api/users/123, /api/users/profile, etc...

-Note: The matcher values need to be constants so they can be statically analyzed at build-time.
+In the config object, the values of the property "matcher" need to be constant to be statically analyzed at build time.
 Dynamic values such as variables will be ignored.

 Restrict the user's routes

-Update the file middleware.ts with the code below:
+Update the file "src/middleware.ts" with the code below:

 import { NextRequest, NextResponse } from 'next/server';